bogadrian/gatsby-final/src/posts/aprile-2021/clousers/clousers.md

 That means the keyword “this” will be different and calling the inner Function still works giving it access to all its own lexical scope!

-That means we can pass those variables to the inner Function.
+##That means we can pass those variables to the inner Function.

-If the execution context of outer Function is different than the execution context of the inner Function, we can say that we have 2 worlds here!
+If the execution context of the outer Function is different than the execution context of the inner Function, we can say that we have 2 worlds here!

 In that execution context where the inner Function is called, we can have now available whatever the inner Function returns!